AlexanderHaislip/OpenStackTimeline/README.md

 ***
 ##Items still in need of clarification:
-1. When was the first OpenStack design summit?
-I've heard that it was the week before OSCON and open only to a small group of select partners.
-Can someone please provide additional details?
-2. Which is a better measure of community participation: lines of code or commits?
+1. Which is a better measure of community participation: lines of code or commits?
 What metric would you want to see to indicate the increased size of each release?
-3. Does anyone know where I can data similar to what's available at Stackalytics.com for the first three releases?
+2. Does anyone know where I can data similar to what's available at Stackalytics.com for the first three releases?
-4. When did the OpenStack foundation release its Governance Framework letter?
+3. When did the OpenStack foundation release its Governance Framework letter?
 I've nailed it down to March 2012, but want a specific date.
-5. The Anso team took a long weekend to create what would become the Nova project.
-When was that?
-6. When was Anso founded?
-What's the date on the articles of incorporation?

 ***